-A. The Group recognised net gain of \$936 and \$2,295 on financial assets and liabilities at fair value through profit or loss (listed as "Other gains and losses") for the years ended December 31, 2021 and 2020, respectively.

-B. The Group entered into contracts relating to derivative financial liabilities which were not accounted for under hedge accounting.
+- A. The Group recognised net (loss) gain of (\$36,985) and \$936 on financial assets and liabilities at fair value through profit or loss (listed as "Other gains and losses") for the years ended December 31, 2022 and 2021, respectively. - B. The Group entered into contracts relating to derivative financial liabilities which were not accounted for under hedge accounting.
 The information is listed below (Units in thousands of currencies indicated):